flaviojaf21/Desafio_Capgemini_2022/README.md

 Escreva um algoritmo que mostre na tela uma escada de tamanho n utilizando o caractere * e espaços.
 A base e altura da escada devem ser iguais ao valor de n.
 A última linha não deve conter nenhum espaço.

+Write an algorithm that shows on the screen a ladder of size n using the * character and spaces.
+The base and height of the ladder must be equal to the value of n.
+The last line should not contain any space.

  ### Example:

 Input: